 Do you like playing games?
 Do you enjoy watching short, animated movies on YouTube?
 Do you find Photoshopped images interesting?
 Do you have a website you like to visit?
 Wouldn't it be cool to be making your own?
 In Computers 10 you will increase your game making skills, make better short, animated movies, learn more programming & more!
-Using programs & technology like Photoshop, Flash, Dreamweaver, 3D studio max or Blender, sploder, Construct2 & Arduino you will learn to make some awesome digital media projects.
-Take Computers 10 & go from being a consumer of digital content to being a producer!
+Using programs & technology like Photoshop, Animate, Illustrator, 3Dstudio max, Greenfoot, Construct 3 & Arduino you will learn to make some awesome digital media projects.
+Take Computers 10 and go from being a consumer of digital content to being a producer!